emqx/emqx-docs/en_US/changes/auth-4.4-to-5.1-compatibility.md

 ### Placeholders

-Backends that support some kind of data interpolation (MySQL, PostgreSQL, MongoDB, Redis, HTTP for external requests, JWT for data interpolation) now use '${variable}' placeholders instead of '%X' ones.
+Backends that support some kind of data interpolation (MySQL, PostgreSQL, MongoDB, Redis, HTTP for external requests, JWT for data interpolation) now use `${variable}` placeholders instead of `%X` ones.

 ## Authentication